TonyJem/SPA-Contact-Manager/README.md

 * CSS/SCSS
 * JavaScript

-### Task:
+### Task description:
-Create a single page contact management application using HTML, JavaScript and CSS.
+Create a __single page__ contact management application using HTML, JavaScript and CSS.
 Do not use any third-party libraries.

 User should be able to perform these tasks:
 * View all contacts